How to Become a Journalist in 5 Steps

 Step 4: Find Employment

 You can find work for newspapers, magazines, TV stations, radio stations, colleges and universities, as well as a wide assortment of Internet portals.
-Figures for 2015 from the U.S. Bureau of Labor Statistics (BLS) show that the majority of journalists worked for newspapers and magazines.
+Data from the U.S. Bureau of Labor Statistics (BLS) show that as of 2018 the majority of journalists worked for newspapers and magazines.
 A smaller but significant share worked for TV and radio stations.
-The BLS outlook for journalists isn't promising.
-Employment is expected to decline nine percent from 2014-2024, partially due to losses in advertising revenue.
+The job outlook for journalists isn't promising.
+Employment is expected to decline ten percent from 2018-2028, partially due to losses in advertising revenue.
 Opportunities will be strongest at online magazines and newspapers.
-The median salary of journalists as of May 2015 was $36,360.
+The median salary of journalists as of May 2018 was $41,260.

 Step 5: Advance Your Career